lammps/lammps/examples/USER/fep/CH4-CF4/README.md

   exponent of the coupling parameter lambda in the soft-core pair potentials was in this example n = 1.

+* Atoms of the fragments being created should not interact with atoms being deleted.
+In this small solute this is guaranteed by the exclusion of 1-2 and 1-3 interactions, so no modifications of the *pair_coeff* are needed.
+  Otherwise the LJ epsilon of those interactions should be zeroed.

 * Eletrostatic charges that are modified are varied linearly from the initial to the final values.
 This keeps the overall charge of the molecule constant, which is good for the long range electrostatics